Miloslav Mečíř: Career

 Mečíř was born in Bojnice, Czechoslovakia (now part of Slovakia).

 He reached two ATP finals in 1984 and began 1985 by beating Jimmy Connors in the semifinal at Philadelphia, before losing to world No. 1 John McEnroe in the final.
 He won his first ATP singles title in Rotterdam later that year, and ended 1985 ranked just outside the world's top 10.

 He consolidated his position as a world class player in 1986, beating rising Stefan Edberg in straight sets at Wimbledon, before losing to defending champion Boris Becker in the quarterfinals.
-He reached his first Grand Slam final at the US Open later that year, beating Mats Wilander and Boris Becker along the way to the final, where he faced fellow Czechoslovak, defending champion and world No. 1, Ivan Lendl.
+He reached his first Grand Slam final at the US Open later that year, beating Mats Wilander and Boris Becker in the US Open semi finals.
+He "handled the West German's booming serve with ease, used his groundstrokes to move Becker from side to side, and hit his serves so deep that Becker had trouble handling them" and Mecir won in five sets.

+In the final he faced fellow Czechoslovak, defending champion and world No. 1, Ivan Lendl.
 The 1986 US Open was notable for the fact that four players from Czechoslovakia competed in the two singles finals for men and women – Mečíř and Lendl, Helena Suková and Martina Navratilova.
-Lendl won the match in straight sets 6–4, 6–2, 6–0.
+Lendl won the match in straight sets.
 Mečíř's 1986 US Open final appearance was the last major final to see a player still using a wooden racket.

 Mečíř improved further in 1987, winning six singles and six doubles titles, notably winning the WCT Finals in Dallas, where he defeated John McEnroe in four sets.
 He met Lendl again in three high-profile matches that year, winning the final of the Lipton International Players Championships in Key Biscayne, Florida, while Lendl won the final of the German Open in Hamburg and the semifinals of the French Open.

 By this time, Mečíř's sedate playing style was known to frustrate a lot of the more-powerful top ranked players.
 The Swedish players, in particular, were said to dislike playing against him.